ssjw/nextcloud/README.md

 ## Enable HTTP Strict Transport Security.

+> **NOTE**: I don't think the next bit is necessary, since I don't plan
+> to allow http connections, only https.

 From the Nextcloud documentation:

 > While redirecting all traffic to HTTPS is good, it may not completely